-In Adelaide the SDC has been instrumental in reaching out to many families during a period of over fifty years.
-We owe the initial foundation to Horace Cassar and Harry Brincat who both migrated from Malta to join their families in Adelaide in 1953.
-Eventually they rented a house at 95 East Street and started catechetical ministry at the parishes in Norwood and Hindmarsh.
-Ministry flourished so quickly that Horace and Harry made a request to the SDC in Malta for help.
+Preca was founded in Adelaide by Horace Cassar and Harry Brincat (1935-2018) who both migrated from Malta to join their families in 1953.
+Eventually they rented a house at 95 East Street from the MSC community and started catechetical ministry at the parishes in Norwood and Hindmarsh.
+Ministry flourished so quickly that Horace and Harry made a request to the mother house in Malta for help.
 In reply two missionary Members, Emmanuel Mifsud and Charles Azzopardi arrived in 1957.
-After three year Charles headed for Peru as a missionary, was ordained a priest and eventually founded the SDC in Lima.
-In Adelaide new members joined the Society and ministry was expanded to the parishes in Seaton, Evandale and later on in Elizabeth.
+After three year Charles headed for Peru as a missionary, was ordained a priest and eventually founded a Preca Community in Lima.
+In Adelaide new members joined Preca and ministry was expanded to the parishes in Seaton, Evandale and later on in Elizabeth.